 2 Jul 2014 | Health Quality Intelligence

-The Atlas is an online tool showing variation between health care received by people in different DHBs, and is designed to stimulate debate among health professionals, people who use services and other providers of health services.
+The Atlas is an online tool showing variation between health care received by people in different DHBs.
+It is designed to stimulate debate among medical professionals, patients and providers of health services.
 It aims to encourage changes in practice to reduce unwarranted differences in access to health care, or in health care outcomes.

 For more information about the Atlas of Healthcare Variation, visit http://www.hqsc.govt.nz/atlas.